tonyrog/chine/OPCODE.md

 ## opcode 01eejjjj

-This group uses the three middle bits eee as a binary exponent to code number of bytes that follow the code code.
+This group uses the two middle bits ee as a binary exponent to code number of bytes that follow the code code.

     ee      0    1 byte signed argument length